Apricitine/lchs-go-svelte/README.md

 # lchs-go-svelte
-rewrite of lchs-go-new in svelte for better dev experience
+rewrite of [lchs-go-new](https://github.com/lchsiteam/lchs-go-new) in svelte for better dev experience svelte stores are kinda weird so dev experience is still crappy